Understanding print products

-From the customer's point of view, the "product" is a print design for a business card, sticker, booklet, or any other printed merchandise the user opens from a template, and customizes in the Customer's Canvas designer.
+From the customer's point of view, the "product" is a print design for a business card, sticker, booklet, or any other printed merchandise the user opens from a template, and customizes in the Design Editor.
 However, in terms of the Customer's Canvas suite, the "product" is a more complicated construct, consisting of several elements.
 To open a "product" and let a customer create a print design, you have to address the following elements:

 Let us review each element separately.

 A design template is a major structural element of the product - no less than the product template loaded from a PSD file, customized by a customer, and the resulting file is printed to fulfill the order.
 The product can be a single page or multipage.
 In multipage products, there should be a template for each page.

 Here is the simplest design - the address sticker for an envelope.

 The other way to define an area for printing is to set a print area.
 It is a rectangular area that displays what is actually going to be printed.
 Everything outside of this area is clipped and will not be printed on the final product.
 The print area property is implemented when there is no design template set for a product or a product page.